 Later Life and Death:

-The last edition of Emil Kraepelin’s Textbook of Psychiatry was made public in 1927, roughly one year after his death in 1926.
-It comprised of four volumes and was ten times bigger as compared to the first edition of 1883.
+The last edition of Emil Kraepelin’s Textbook of Psychiatry was published in 1927, roughly one year after his death on 7th October, 1926.
+It comprised of four volumes and was ten times bigger than the first edition of 1883.